 That said, this is still a liquid metal compound meaning it’s way trickier to apply than a regular thermal grease.
 If you aren’t planning to overclock your CPU and your graphics card to their limits and are fine with having temperatures that are, on average, 3-5 degrees Celsius higher than using liquid metal, you’ll be fine with regular thermal grease.

 If you want an alternative, check out the Thermalright Liquid Metal Thermal Paste.
 This is another great liquid metal compound but it’s even trickier to apply than the Conductonaut.
 Use this one for delidded CPUs since there you have a smaller chance for the liquid metal to escape and do a ruckus on your motherboard.
 We also have to include the Coollaboratory Liquid Ultra and Liquid Pro, both of which are top-notch liquid metal thermal compounds that can hold their ground against the Conductonaut and the Thermalright liquid metal paste.

-Last but not least we have the Phobya Liquid Metal, which is an extremely affordable liquid metal paste.
+Last but not least, we have the Phobya Liquid Metal, which is a highly affordable liquid metal paste.
 It has excellent performance and costs a fraction of the price of the high-end solutions.
-Just remember, this one’s as tricky to apply as other liquid metal compounds so use it only if you know what you’re doing.
+Just remember, this one’s as tricky to apply as other liquid metal compounds, so use it only if you know what you’re doing.

 There are multiple variations of the thermal paste formula.
 Some use ceramic-based particles to conduct heat while others rely on metal particles (including liquid metal thermal compounds).
 We also have carbon-based thermal greases as well as hybrid ones.